 Raising and maintaining awareness of diversity is the cornerstone of an inclusive working environment where everyone feels valued and respected, and can be themselves.
 During 2024 we continued to invest in a range of formal and informal education events that recognise and celebrate differences in conjunction with our inclusion groups and our DE&I calendar.
-These of Rightmovers strongly agree that they can be themselves at Rightmove included external speakers for Black History Month, International Women's Day, Pride celebrations and International Persons with Disabilities Day, as well as sponsorship of Milton Keynes Pride Community Stage.
+These included external speakers for Black History Month, International Women's Day, Pride celebrations and International Persons with Disabilities Day, as well as sponsorship of Milton Keynes Pride Community Stage.
 We also make it a deliberate priority to have events across the year focusing on mental health and well-being.